 Recapitalization has the potential to be a great deal, and is a common and integral strategy in the affordable-housing world; securing government money enables projects to receive much-needed rehabilitations that are otherwise hard to finance.
 It is also deeply complex and, at times, opaque, causing some housing advocates to call for more transparency around how the surplus money generated after repairs gets spent.

 Though laws require nonprofits to spend the excess in a way that honors their affordable housing mission, for-profits are unrestricted.
 Laws also allow properties to refinance and raise the rent to comparable market prices, which can be extremely profitable in Project-Based Section 8 properties.
 In both cases, the company decides how much of the windfall it injects into affordable housing or rehabbing the building, and how much it should pocket.
-John Elberling of the San Francisco nonprofit TODCO raised criticism when he told the SF Chronicle he did so, legally earning a “several million” dollar windfall that he uses to bankroll local political gambits.
+John Elberling of the San Francisco nonprofit TODCO raised criticism when he told the San Francisco Chronicle he did so, legally earning a “several million” dollar windfall that he uses to bankroll local political gambits.
 Through the same process, Mission Housing raised “millions,” but used it to stabilize its faltering portfolio.

 The recapitalization windfalls are so large, in some cases, that a developer can accomplish some, or all, of these outcomes at once, experts said.
 In one example, a recent rehabilitation deal valued at $283 million would legally be able to pull out some $68 million, according to Phil Ritter, a former certified public accountant who worked on financing rehabilitated Section 8 properties.
 Since the company in this deal is a nonprofit, it must use that money to further its mission of affordable housing, Ritter explained: Buying or investing in other affordable properties, fixing up existing buildings and paying staff to do the job.
 If it was a for-profit, however, there’s no limit to how much of that money it takes for itself.